samiwalter10/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 # Code Book
-This document summarizes the fields in the tidy_data.txt
+This document summarizes the fields in the tidy_data.txt.
+The original HAR dataset was merged and cleaned in order to subset the mean acceleration and velocity for each physical activity across time.
+Each row includes an individual and one activity.
+There were 30 subjects (1 through 30) and six different activities.

 ## Identifiers
 * subject - ID of the test subject
 * activity - The type of activity performed when the corresponding measurements were taken

+## Activity Labels
+* Walking
+* Walking Upstairs
+* Waling Downstairs
+* Sitting
+* Standing
+* Laying

 ## Measurements
 * timeBodyAccmeanX